-In 2020/21, the College delivered to just over 2,400 Full-Time students and approximately 4,050 part-time students across a range of Further Education, Higher Education and Work Based Learning activities.
-Part time numbers have reduced this year due to numerous COVID-19 factors and many courses were rescheduled or postponed.
+In 2021/22, the College delivered to just under 2,100 Full-Time students and approximately 4,750 part-time students across a range of Further Education, Higher Education and Work Based Learning activities.
+Part time numbers have increased this year due growth in PLA funded courses.
 Despite a reducing demographic the College is confident of attracting increasing numbers of students as a result of a flexible curriculum, strong marketing and being recognised locally and nationally as an excellent College.